APCU Programs and Services

 The APCU offers a Tuition Exchange Program for employees and their families at participating member institutions.
 The program is available to full-time faculty and staff, as well as their dependents and spouses.
 Generally, participating students must be enrolled full-time and meet the admission requirements of the host school.
 Students are also subject to the host school's academic and social regulations.

-The host school will remit the full tuition amount for students admitted through the Tuition Exchange Program.
-Of course, part of this amount may be offset through other financial aid.
-This benefit will continue as long as a student remains in good standing with the host school and meets all other eligibility requirements.
+The host school agrees to waive the full tuition amount for students admitted through the Tuition Exchange Program.
+Some portion of this amount may be offset through financial aid available to the participating student.
+Therefore, the student will be required to submit appropriate financial aid forms, such as the FAFSA.
+The tuition waiver will continue as long as a student remains in good standing with the host school and meets all other eligibility requirements.
 Students are responsible for other expenses including books, fees and room and board.
-Currently, 38 APCU member institutions participate in the Exchange Program
+Currently, 38 APCU member institutions participate in the Exchange Program.